Skip to content

 3. The message is stored and delivered to a folder.
 Default destination is inbox; rules or the sender’s address can route it elsewhere.

 4. The webhook fires.
-Any subscription matching message.created on the grant receives a payload identical in shape to message.created for any other provider.
+If you’ve subscribed to the message.created webhook, you’ll receive a payload identical in shape to message.created for any other grant.
 If the body exceeds ~1 MB, the trigger name becomes message.created.truncated and the body is omitted — fetch the full message with GET /messages/{id} in that case.

-5. The thread is indexed.
-Nylas reads In-Reply-To and References headers to attach the message to an existing thread, or creates a new thread if it’s a conversation starter.
+5. The message is added to a thread.
+Nylas reads the In-Reply-To and References headers to attach it to an existing thread, or creates a new thread if this is the first message in a conversation.
 The webhook payload’s thread_id is the key your agent uses to reconstruct conversation state.

-Inbound attachments count against the limits set by your plan and the grant’s policy — limit_attachment_size_limit, limit_attachment_count_limit, and limit_attachment_allowed_types control what’s accepted.
-Messages that exceed these caps are rejected at the policy stage before message.created fires.
+Inbound attachments count against the limits set by your plan and the grant’s policy — the configurable limit_attachment_size_limit, limit_attachment_count_limit, and limit_attachment_allowed_types settings control what’s accepted.
+Attachments that exceed these caps are dropped from the message; the message itself is still delivered and message.created still fires.

 If you’d rather poll than subscribe to webhooks, GET /messages with received_after works fine for batch workflows.
 Webhooks are preferred for near-real-time agent loops because delivery typically lands within seconds of the SMTP handoff.